 - Limits are set per session on the number of oral questions that each Member may ask and on the number of topical questions for short debate which each Member may seek to raise (via the ballot that takes place for such debates).

-- The main select committees established to scrutinise the government are formally established only for a session (although their re-creation at the start of a new one is normally a formality).
+- The main select committees established to scrutinise the government are formally established only for one session (although their re-creation at the start of a new session is normally a formality).

 - For most select committees, Members who have been appointed to a committee for three successive parliamentary sessions may not be reappointed in the next two, under the Lords’ ‘rotation rule’.

 - The Senior Deputy Speaker (who is also the Chairman of Committees), the Chairman of the EU Committee (who is also the Principal Deputy Chairman of Committees) and other Deputy Chairmen of Committees are appointed only for a session.

 Where parliamentary business is governed by session-based rules, very long or very short sessions can cause difficulties, as occurred in the 2017-19 Parliament with respect to several of these provisions.

 This section was added to the page on 20 December 2019 and last updated on 19 April 2020.